SpacehuhnTech/esp8266_deauther/README.md

 Referring to this project as "jammer" is prohibited!
 Name the project by its correct name.

-My intention with this project is to draw more attention to this issue.
+My intention with this project is to draw more attention on this issue.
 This attack shows how vulnerable the 802.11 Wi-Fi standard is and that it has to be fixed.
 **A solution is already there, why don't we use it?**